Home » Health & Fitness » How to Start Running When Overweight

 Investing in the right gear can make a world of difference when you’re starting to run.
 Here’s what you need to focus on:

-Finding the Right Running Shoes
+Find the Right Running Shoes

 • Proper cushioning to absorb impact